 Solving the Problem

-The best way to prevent unexpected troubles like a natural disaster, data breach, or hardware failure is to implement a data backup and disaster recovery solution from Michell Consulting Group.
+The best way to prevent unexpected troubles like a natural disaster, data breach, or hardware failure is to implement a data backup and disaster recovery solution from COMPANYNAME.
 We can provide you with a solution that can regularly update backups and make changes to them as often as every fifteen minutes.
 This minimizes data loss and allows you to restore backups within a moment’s notice.